readthedocs/actions/README.md

-# readthedocs-preview
+# Read the Docs Pull Request Preview

-Comment on your Pull Requests with the links to the modified documentation pages on Read the Docs
+GitHub Action that adds a comment on opened Pull Request with the links to the rendered documentation pages.